 - Expect that this is going to be a difficult process.
 Both of you will be on edge.
-She’ll be watching you closely, looking for any danger signs.
-Her heightened vigilance is probably going to feel extra critical, and perhaps even unfair at times.
-Be prepared for her to call you out on your smaller emotional reactions.
+Your partner will be watching you closely, looking for any danger signs.
+Their heightened vigilance is probably going to feel extra critical, and perhaps even unfair at times.
+Be prepared for them to call you out on your smaller emotional reactions.
 Accept it as part of the dues you need to pay to regain her trust.

 - Get help.
-If you can afford it, seek an experienced counselor who can guide you and your partner (maybe separately) through this difficult adjustment period.
+If you can afford it, seek an experienced counselor who can guide you and your partner (separately) through this difficult adjustment period as couples counseling is not recommended.
 If possible, seek other couples that have reconciled successfully and listen closely to their advice and experiences.
 These couples can help you keep your expectations realistic.

 - Have an escape plan.
 If you are back together but the road is becoming increasingly rocky, what will you do?
 Think about the “Are you sure you are ready” questions again – would you answer them differently now than when you were still apart?
 Make sure there’s a way for you to separate again to relieve the pressure rather than letting it build.

 - Check in with your partner frequently.
-How is she feeling about being back together?
-Are there things you do that still upset or scare her?
+How are they feeling about being back together?
+Are there things you do that still upset or scare them?
 Listen closely and accept criticism as useful, constructive feedback.
-If she tells you something is bothering her, acknowledge her point of view and assume it is true and real rather than getting defensive or dismissing it.
+If he or she tells you something is bothering them, acknowledge their point of view and assume it is true and real rather than getting defensive or dismissing it.

-- Forgive her for leaving you, having you arrested, forcing you to go to counseling, etc. She probably did the best she could to try to save your relationship.
+- Forgive your partner for leaving you, having you arrested, forcing you to go to counseling, etc. They probably did the best they could to try to save your relationship.

 - Don’t try to convince your partner or anyone else that you are healed.
 Don’t expect anyone to certify you as safe.
 Rather, let your actions speak for you.